xandkar/git-analysis/README.md

 TODO
 ----
-* Add progress messages with execution times of stages
 * Optionally reuse parsed data instead of re-parsing on each run
 * Consider replacing (slow) ggplot2 with (much faster) lattice